20th-century classical music: History

 From the early 1950s onwards, Cage introduced elements of chance into his music.
 Process music (Karlheinz Stockhausen Prozession, Aus den sieben Tagen; and Steve Reich Piano Phase, Clapping Music) explores a particular process which is essentially laid bare in the work.
 The term experimental music was coined by Cage to describe works that produce unpredictable results, according to the definition "an experimental action is one the outcome of which is not foreseen".
 The term is also used to describe music within specific genres that pushes against their boundaries or definitions, or else whose approach is a hybrid of disparate styles, or incorporates unorthodox, new, distinctly unique ingredients.

 Important cultural trends often informed music of this period, romantic, modernist, neoclassical, postmodernist or otherwise.
 Igor Stravinsky and Sergei Prokofiev were particularly drawn to primitivism in their early careers, as explored in works such as The Rite of Spring and Chout.
 Other Russians, notably Dmitri Shostakovich, reflected the social impact of communism and subsequently had to work within the strictures of socialist realism in their music.
-Other composers, such as Benjamin Britten (War Requiem), explored political themes in their works, albeit entirely at their own volition.
+Other composers, such as Benjamin Britten (War Requiem) and Michael Tippett, explored political themes in their works, albeit entirely at their own volition.
 Nationalism was also an important means of expression in the early part of the century.
 The culture of the United States of America, especially, began informing an American vernacular style of classical music, notably in the works of Charles Ives, John Alden Carpenter, and (later) George Gershwin.
 Folk music (Vaughan Williams' Five Variants of Dives and Lazarus, Gustav Holst's A Somerset Rhapsody) and jazz (Gershwin, Leonard Bernstein, Darius Milhaud's La création du monde) were also influential.

 In the last quarter of the century, eclecticism and polystylism became important.
 These, as well as minimalism, New Complexity, and New Simplicity, are more fully explored in their respective articles.